-The mission of the Department of History and Geography is to foster an understanding of the past, promote critical inquiry, improve communication skills, and develop an appreciation for cultural diversity in the global community.
-Students taking history and geography courses work closely with faculty members to build a foundation of historical and geographical knowledge, to sharpen their powers of interpretation and critical thinking, to formulate and articulate logical arguments, and to develop skills of research and documentation.
+The mission of the Department of History is to foster an understanding of the past, promote critical inquiry, improve communication skills, and develop an appreciation for cultural diversity in the global community.
+Students taking history courses work closely with faculty members to build a foundation of historical knowledge, to sharpen their powers of interpretation and critical thinking, to formulate and articulate logical arguments, and to develop skills of research and documentation.
 These are skills that will serve them well regardless of their future educational or career paths.

 The Center for Texas Studies and the Fort Worth Public Library sponsor the Community Workshop Series.
-The next events in the series are Carol Clark Montgomery, "Preserving Landscape and Legacy at Clark Gardens" on April 6, and Andy Taft, president of Fort Worth, Inc., "Touching a Sensitive Date: The JFK Tribute in Fort Worth" on May 4.
-Both events are at 10:30 am in the Tandy Lecture Hall of Fort Worth Central Library.
+Talks are held Saturday mornings at 10:30 am at the Fort Worth Central Library.
 For more program information, follow the links above or call 817-257-6896.